 3. Costco-sized anything

 You can buy household items like detergent, snacks, and towels easily and for, most likely, cheaper abroad.
-Buying in bulk before your intern or study abroad trip won’t be necessary (this goes for feminine products too, ladies).
-The exception to this is things like prescription medicines.
+Buying in bulk before your intern or study abroad trip won’t be necessary and takes up more space in your suitcase (this goes for feminine products too, ladies).
+The exception to this are things like prescription medicines.

 4. Expensive, valuable items

-In the case of being robbed, you’ll thank yourself ahead of time for not packing your family heirlooms.
+In the case of being robbed or losing them, you’ll thank yourself ahead of time for not packing your family heirlooms.
 The exception to this is, of course, your laptop and phone.

 PRO TIP: Bring an older phone as a spare in case your phone does get stolen or lost.